-Viola students at Lamont are part of a tight-knit and encouraging studio dedicated to the pursuit of musical excellence.
-They study with the principal violist of the Colorado Symphony, Professor Basil Vendryes.
-Previously, Professor Vendryes was a member of the San Francisco Symphony, the Rochester Philharmonic and the New York Philharmonic.
+They study with the principal violist of the Colorado Symphony, Prof. Basil Vendryes.
+Previously, he was a member of the San Francisco Symphony, the Rochester Philharmonic and the New York Philharmonic.
 He has also performed as a soloist across the country and globe and recorded for Columbia, Phillips, Decca, RCA and Nonesuch as well as chamber music for the Ariel Music, Cadenza Music, Centaur, CRI Toccata and Naxos labels.

 Auditions

-Applicants may choose to either audition in person in Denver OR submit a recorded video audition and complete a Zoom interview.
+Applicants may choose to either audition in person in Denver OR submit a recorded video audition.

 Applications received after January 15 will be reviewed on a case-by-case basis.
 You may indicate your preference for a live or virtual audition on the Lamont application.

-Click here to view the current year’s audition/interview dates and the full steps for how to apply.
+Click here to view the current year’s audition dates and the full steps for how to apply.

 All auditions are approximately 15 minutes in length.
 The applicant will choose one of their prepared works to perform.
 The faculty will choose the second of the prepared works and possibly an additional work as well.